-TCCD Northeast Campus has determined that contribution to dioxins, PCBs, and bacteria levels from stormwater runoff does not occur on campus.
+TCCD South Campus has determined that contribution to bacteria levels from stormwater runoff does not occur on campus.
 The campus does not have overflowing sewer systems, animal sources, a residential population, or other sources that would be expected to contribute to bacteria in runoff.
-PCBs and Dioxins are also not present.

-However, continued offerings of educational and awareness information and the target area inspections, TCCD works to minimize or eliminate potential for litter on campus, litter or other pollutants from trash dumpsters and compactors, and in the community, which may ultimately affect bacteria levels.
-Implementation of these BMPs as well as continued maintenance of structural controls, will assist in preventing further impact to stormwater by educating students, faculty, and staff.
+However, through its continued offerings of educational and awareness information and the target area inspections, TCCD works to minimize or eliminate potential for litter on campus, litter or other pollutants from trash dumpsters and compactors, and in the community, which may ultimately affect bacteria levels.
+Implementation of these BMPs as well as continued maintenance of structural controls will assist in preventing further impact to stormwater by educating students, faculty, and staff.